-- understand the general business concepts and terminology used in the Hispanic business world - ii. understand different types of business communications and documents most commonly used in Spanish speaking countries. - iii. prepare and write fairly well different types of business documents and correspondence using the appropriate business repertoire. - iv. translate into Spanish certain types of correspondence and documents using the appropriate business terminology and technical vocabulary. - v. relate at the socio-cultural and psychological levels to "social and business-related cultural patterns of the Hispanic World."
+- Understand the general business concepts and terminology used in the Hispanic business world - ii.
+Understand different types of business communications and documents most commonly used in Spanish speaking countries. - Prepare and write fairly well different types of business documents and correspondence using the appropriate business repertoire. - iv.
+Translate into Spanish certain types of correspondence and documents using the appropriate business terminology and technical vocabulary. - v.
+Relate at the socio-cultural and psychological levels to "social and business-related cultural patterns of the Hispanic World."